 - Jeremie and Aelita in Code Lyoko.
 Contrast this with Ulrich and Yumi, who are the archetypical awkward UST, Just Friends and She Is Not My Girlfriend relationship.

-- Kim and Ron on Kim Possible.
+- Kim and Ron.
 When the series came back for a fourth and final season, the creators have repeatedly commented that they backed themselves into a corner with the trope, and had to be extremely careful not to jump the shark or gross out the ten-year-olds watching.

 - Dr. Drakken and Shego are hinted to become this at the end of the series, during a Last Minute Hookup.